HTTP

 </ul>

-• Before using Ruby built-in function partition:
+- Before using Ruby built-in function

 def sort_lists(list, &block)